 sudo apt update sudo apt-get install vsftpd

-After installing vsftpd, the commands below can be used to stop, start and enable the server service always to start up when the server boots.
+After installing vsftpd, the commands below can be used to stop, start, and enable the server service to always start up when the server boots.

 sudo systemctl stop vsftpd.service sudo systemctl start vsftpd.service sudo systemctl enable vsftpd.service